Admissions and Records

 Fullerton College Extenuating Circumstances Petition

-The extenuating circumstances petition is a formal request for an exception to or waiver of college procedures.
+The Extenuating Circumstances Petition is a formal request for an exception to or waiver of college procedures.
+Extenuating circumstances include verified cases of illness, accident, or other circumstances beyond your control.

 All petitions will be reviewed by the Academic Standards Committee.

-• Drop without a W for the current semester
+• Drop without a “W” for the current semester

-• Withdrawal after the W deadline
+• Withdrawal after the “W” deadline

-• Grade Change – Never attended the course(s) the previous semester (No grade change will be made after 2 years from the date of assignment of the grade)
+(No grade change will be made after two years from the date the grade was assigned.)

-Excused Withdrawal
+Excused Withdrawal (EW)

 Generally, an approved EW is not eligible for a refund.

-An EW is acceptable when a student withdraws from a course(s) due to reasons beyond their control, which include but are not limited to, the following:
+An EW may be granted when a student withdraws from a course due to reasons beyond their control, which may include but are not limited to the following:

 • Job transfer outside the geographical region